ibm-cloud-docs/fortigate-10g/viewing-firewalls.md

 # Viewing all Firewalls
 {: #viewing-a-list-of-firewalls}

-To see a list of the current FortiGate Security Appliance 10Gbps firewalls associated with your account, navigate to the list page:
+You can see a list of the current FortiGate Security Appliance 10Gbps firewalls associated with your account using the instructions here.
+{: shortdesc}

 1. From your browser, open the [IBM Cloud console](https://cloud.ibm.com){: external} and log into your account.
 2. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the top left, then click **Classic Infrastructure**.